June 29th What Happened on the day you were born on This day in History

 1936 U.S.A.
 Drought Midwest

-1941 Russia German Invasion
+1941 Germany Invades Russia

-29th June 1941 : German divisions make major advances on Leningrad, Moscow, and Kiev due to the surprise attack and the use of the Luftwaffe.
+1941 : German divisions make major advances on Leningrad, Moscow, and Kiev due to the surprise attack and the use of the Luftwaffe.

 1943 U.S.A.
 Manhattan Project

-29th June 1943 : Following problems between Manhattan Project physicist J. Robert Oppenheimer and General Leslie Groves, the military leader in charge of the project.
+1943 : Following problems between Manhattan Project physicist J. Robert Oppenheimer and General Leslie Groves, the military leader in charge of the project.
 President Roosevelt sent a letter to Oppenheimer congratulating him on the progress of the project and asking for his understanding for the conditions he and his fellow scientists were working under due to the strict security required on a project of this importance and magnitude.

 1947 U.S.A.
 Inflated Car Prices Due To Shortages

-29th June 1947 : Buying a new car from a main new car dealer can mean months or even years to wait but if you go to your local used car dealer you can find the latest 1947 models brand new but at a price of between $500 and $1000 more than the list price, they go direct to the factories and buy them then transport around the country
+1947 : Buying a new car from a main new car dealer can mean months or even years to wait but if you go to your local used car dealer you can find the latest 1947 models brand new but at a price of between $500 and $1000 more than the list price, they go direct to the factories and buy them then transport around the country.

 1964 Vietnam New Zealand Support

-29th June 1964 : New Zealand shows support for Americas involvement in Vietnam by sending 24 engineers.
+1964 : New Zealand shows support for Americas involvement in Vietnam by sending 24 engineers.

 1966 Vietnam Hanoi Bombing